 Medicine and Cardiology at the University of Colorado Denver School of Medicine.
-She is the Director of the Center for Women’s Health Research and Principal Investigator and
+She is the Director of the Center for Women’s Health Research, Principal Investigator and

 Program Director for the “Building Interdisciplinary Research

-Careers in Women’s Health” K-12 grant.
-Her expertise is in the areas of women’s health, diabetes and cardiovascular disease.
+Careers in Women’s Health” K-12 grant, and Assistant Division Head for Research in the division of General Internal Medicine.
+Her expertise is in the areas of women’s health, diabetes, and cardiovascular disease.

 Dr. Amy Huebschmann

-is an Assistant Professor in the Division of Internal Medicine.
-Her research interests have focused on overcoming barriers to physical activity in patients with Type 2 Diabetes
+is an Associate Professor in the Division of Internal Medicine.
+Her research interests have focused on overcoming barriers to physical activity in patients with type 2 diabetes.